Central Asia Silk Road Tour of Turkmenistan, Uzbekistan, Tajikistan

 • Led by world religions specialist, Dr. Jenny Rose

-• Tour all UNESCO World Heritage Sites in Turkmenistan: Merv, Nisa and Kunya-Urgench
+• Tour all UNESCO World Heritage Sites in Turkmenistan: Merv, Nisa, and Kunya-Urgench

 • Spend a full day in the old walled city of Khiva